Ehdunhackme/EPECscan/README.md

-# EcoliScan: A Rapid Screening Model for Detecting Escherichia coli Bacteria From Water Samples Using Deep Learning
+# EcoliScan: A Rapid Screening Model for Detecting Escherichia coli Bacteria From Microscopic Water Samples Using Deep Learning

 ## Project Abstract